-Voya Strategic Income Opportunities Fund Quarterly Commentary - 2Q23
+Voya Strategic Income Opportunities Fund Quarterly Commentary - 1Q25

 Key Takeaways

-• The Strategy underperformed its benchmark, the ICE BofA USD 3M Deposit Offered Rate Constant Maturity Index (the Index) on a net asset value basis.
-Security selection and sector allocation added to performance, while duration and yield curve decisions detracted.
+The Fund outperformed its benchmark, the ICE BofA USD 3M Deposit Offered Rate Constant Maturity Index (the Index), on a net asset value (NAV) basis.

 The Bank of America Merrill Lynch U.S. Dollar Three- Month LIBOR Constant Maturity Index is designed to track the performance of a synthetic asset paying LIBOR to a stated maturity.
 The index is based on the assumed purchase at par of a synthetic instrument having exactly its stated maturity and with a coupon equal to that day’s fixing rate.
 That issue is assumed to be sold the following business day (priced at a yield equal to the current day rate) and rolled into a new instrument.
 The Index does not reflect fees, brokerage commissions, taxes or other expenses of investing.
 Investors cannot directly invest in an index.
 BofA Merrill Lynch® indices used with permission, are provided “AS IS”, without warranties, and with no liability.
 BofAML does not sponsor, endorse, review, or recommend Voya or its products or services.